tracim/tracim/docs/development/misc/create_new_app.md

 ## Search

-To allow the search to filter the app specifically:
-Add the app to ALL_CONTENT_TYPES.
+To allow the search to filter the app specifically, add the app to ALL_CONTENT_TYPES.
 **frontend/src/util/helper.js**
 ```js
 ALL_CONTENT_TYPES="[...],example"